 You may not realize how often we come in contact with our dog’s toys or the surfaces that their toys have touched, not to mention the bacteria that is being carried and spread by your dog’s saliva and mouth.

 Dirty toys can also break down faster too.
 Depending on the material, the toy may start to weaken and be easier to break off pieces, posing a choking, ingesting, or puncture hazard.
 Regular cleaning helps you thoroughly examine the toys to determine if it is starting to come apart, or if pieces are at risk of being chewed off.

 Take a look at your pups toy box.
 Are there any toys that are looking kind of nasty?
 Would you be willing to pick up a toy with your bare hands and then touch your hand to your face?
 Probably not, Right?

-Here are some quick and simple tips for cleaning your dog’s toys:
+Here is a quick and simple tip for cleaning your dog’s toys:

 Soaps and commercial detergents may do a good job of cleaning a variety of materials and surfaces, but they can also leave behind a residue of the chemicals in the formula.
 Considering this is something that goes in your pet’s mouth, you will want to avoid using cleaning products that are unsafe for your pet to ingest.

 Bleach, peroxide, Lysol-type products are all on the no-no list.

 Our top recommendation is to use vinegar.
 It is a natural disinfectant, is safe to ingest, and is gentle enough not to damage the materials.
 Rubber, silicone, and nylon toys can be soaked in a 5% vinegar and warm water solution for 10-15 minutes, and then gently scrubbed with a clean sponge or brush to remove built-up dirt.

 Make sure to thoroughly rinse the toys and dry them before returning them to your pet’s toy bin.
 Moisture helps bacteria breed, so some toys may need to be left to dry for a few hours.